 Emerald City Fired Arts

 Emerald City Fired Arts in the Mount Baker neighborhood allows people of all ages to create pottery, mosaics or glass fusion pieces at classes, camps or workshops, or if they just happen to walk in with the intention to create.
 For the holidays (and year-round), artists provide instruction, materials and supplies – along with granting unlimited time for people to complete pieces.
-You can make something on-site or take advantage of their Pottery To Go option: you choose a piece, work on it at home with the store’s glaze brushes, stencils and more, and then bring it back to be fired up in their kiln for pickup the next week.
-Parents also have the option of renting out the space to work on things in private, or for a fun party with friends.
+You can make something on-site, and parents also have the option of renting out the space to work on things in private, or for a fun party with friends.

 Owner Maidrine Chen believes that everyone is an artist regardless of skill or background, and hopes to encourage everyone to just relax, enjoy the moment and find the artist within.
 “People often ask me, ‘Am I an artist?
 I can’t paint … I don’t know what to do.
 I never learned,’ ” she says.
 But, she adds, “Art is a part of our lives.
 If we search inside ourselves, everyone is an artist.”